jnmugerwa/Statistical-Arbitrage/README.md

 # Statistical Arbitrage
 Research, thoughts, and algorithms I've gathered on my exploration of applying statistical learning within financial markets.

-If you're new to stat arb, I'd reccomend starting by reading "Stat_Arb_Overview" in the "research/notes" directory the Avelladena paper in the "papers" directory.
+If you're new to stat arb, I'd reccomend reading "Stat_Arb_Overview" in the "research/notes" directory and the Avelladena paper in the "papers" directory.

 !["financial markets"](misc/financialMarkets.jpg)